Queen Camilla: Fashion and style

 Camilla topped Richard Blackwell's list of "Ten Worst-Dressed Women" in 1994, and her name appeared on it again in 1995, 2001 and 2006.
-In the years after her marriage, Camilla has developed her own style and tried outfits and ensembles by notable fashion designers.
+In the years after her marriage, she has developed her own style and tried outfits and ensembles by notable fashion designers.
 She is said to prefer "signature tea and shirt dress styles" and favours "tones of nude, white and navy" and "round necklines".
 She has also been praised for her jewellery collections.
 In 2018, Tatler named her on its list of Britain's best dressed people, praising her for her hat choices which have given "millinery a good name".
+Charles and Camilla topped Tatler's Social Power Index for 2022 and 2023.
+In 2024, the magazine included her on its list of the most glamorous European royals.

-In 2022, Camilla took part in her first magazine shoot for British Vogue, appearing in the July 2022 issue.
+In 2022, Camilla took part in her first solo magazine shoot for British Vogue, appearing in the July 2022 issue.
 The shoot took place at Clarence House, and the outfits were chosen from her own wardrobe.
+In 2023, she was named among British Vogue's "The Vogue 25", which annually celebrates influential women pushing British society forwards.
+In response to an enquiry by People for the Ethical Treatment of Animals, Buckingham Palace stated in May 2024 that Camilla would no longer "procure any new fur garments".

 Titles, styles, honours and arms

 Titles and styles

-Upon marrying Charles, Camilla became known as "Her Royal Highness The Duchess of Cornwall".
-In Scotland she was known as "Her Royal Highness The Duchess of Rothesay".
-Legally, Camilla was Princess of Wales but adopted the feminine form of her husband's highest-ranking subsidiary title, Duke of Cornwall, because the title Princess of Wales became strongly associated with Charles's first wife, Diana.
-In 2021, upon the death of Prince Philip, Duke of Edinburgh, Charles inherited his father's titles, and Camilla thus became Duchess of Edinburgh.
+Upon marrying Charles, Camilla was styled "Her Royal Highness The Duchess of Cornwall".
+In Scotland, she was known as "Her Royal Highness The Duchess of Rothesay".
+Legally, Camilla was Princess of Wales but adopted the feminine form of her husband's highest-ranking subsidiary title, Duke of Cornwall, in a concession to the low public opinion of her.
+In 2021, upon the death of Prince Philip, Duke of Edinburgh, Charles inherited his father's titles, and Camilla thus became also formally Duchess of Edinburgh until Charles's accession the following year.

-Clarence House stated on the occasion of Charles and Camilla's wedding in 2005 that, upon his accession, she would adopt the style of princess consort instead of that of a queen, but there is no legal or historical precedent for such a title.
-In her 2022 Accession Day message, published to mark the 70th anniversary of her reign, Elizabeth II stated that it was her "sincere wish" for Camilla to be known as queen consort upon Charles's accession to the throne.
+Clarence House stated on the occasion of Charles and Camilla's wedding in 2005 that, upon his accession, she intended to be known as princess consort rather than as queen.
+Like the initial title of duchess, this promise reflected public disapproval.
+There is no legal or historical precedent for such a title, however, and Camilla was to be queen under common law anyway.
+The rising public acceptance of her allowed the 2005 announcement to be quietly shelved.
+In her 2022 Accession Day message, Elizabeth II stated that it was her "sincere wish" for Camilla to be known as queen consort upon Charles's accession to the throne.

-Since Charles III's accession to the throne, Camilla has been styled "Her Majesty The Queen Consort".
-Buckingham Palace has stated that whether Camilla will eventually be known as "Her Majesty The Queen", as queens consort traditionally are, is "a question for the future".
-In February 2023, Camilla's initiative the "Duchess of Cornwall's Reading Room" was relaunched as a charity and named the "Queen's Reading Room" without the word "consort" in the name.
+Camilla duly became queen consort upon Charles's accession on 8 September 2022.
+She was initially styled as "Her Majesty The Queen Consort" to distinguish her from the recently deceased Queen Elizabeth II.
+Since her coronation on 6 May 2023, she has been styled "Her Majesty The Queen", consistent with past queens consort.